-Bible - has been challenged for its religious viewpoints in...
-Read Post
+Bible - Challenged for its religious viewpoints in schools

 Central Hill Park was the first public parkland in Somerville.
 Created in 1870 with the purchase of 38 acres by the City (price tag: about $38,000), the lot spanned Highland Avenue between Walnut and School streets, and bordered by Medford Street on the north.
 Public buildings included City Hall, the high school, the Central Library, and a fire station which was relocated early in the 20th century.

 Central Hill was the site of Revolutionary War fortifications, and the park originally...
 Read Post